 Another suggested “read” is our blog: HEATING FUEL SELECTION – FROM AN ENGINEER’S PERSPECTIVE

 Natural Gas (and Propane) Boilers (FHW) and Furnaces (FHA) are available in very different flavors, technically and efficiency-wise.
 The EPA assigned AFUE (Annual Fuel Utilization Efficiency) Rating can vary from the minimum required value of 85% to over 97% on Weil-McLain Products as an example.
-AFUE Rating must be obviously considered when making an economic decision.
+AFUE Rating must be obviously considered when making any system decision.

-Scenario 1: Older Oil Boiler (15 years or more), NatGas available at site, longer planned occupancy/ownership.
-A “no-brainer”.
-Replace with the highest efficiency unit available and enjoy the benefits.
+Scenario 1: Older Oil Boiler (15 years or more), NatGas available on site, longer planned occupancy/ownership.
+Justify and replace with the highest efficiency unit available (Oil or NatGas) and enjoy the benefits.
+Note the substantial fuel cost premium of LP (Liquid Propane) vs. Oil if this is your only option ….. see also further below.

 Scenario 2: Newer Oil Boiler (under 10 years?), otherwise same as Scenario 1.
-Consider upgrading your Gun Burner alone.
+Consider upgrading with a Gun Burner alone.
 Yes, there are several manufacturers of very high efficiency Gas Conversion Gun Burners.
 Among them:

 - Wayne Combustion Systems Several Options.